Elijer/pixel_jungle4/docs/Future.md

+# Guiding Principles
+- walk before run - "I'd like to have 1mil squares!" is that important to the mvp?
+No. Stick to one thing at a time.
+You already have a lot of complexity.
+I've found a lot of joy and power in keeping things simple.
+Don't stray.
+- Multiplayer - integrate an actually interesting, playable game into this

 # Split plant and animal positions.
 I think there's a good chance this would both make my code easier to reason about AND improve performance, maybe significantly.